gurgeous/sinew/README.md

 - [Changelog](#changelog)
 - [License](#license)

-## Sinew 2 (May 2018)
+## Sinew 3 (May 2021)

-I am pleased to announce the release of Sinew 2.0, a complete rewrite of Sinew for the modern era.
-Enhancements include:
+I am pleased to announce the release of Sinew 3.0.
+Sinew has been streamlined and updated to use the [Faraday](https://lostisland.github.io/faraday/) HTTP client with [httpdisk](https://github.com/gurgeous/httpdisk/) middleware for caching.

-- Remove dependencies on active_support, curl and tidy.
-We use HTTParty now.
-- Much easier to customize requests in `.sinew` files.
-For example, setting User-Agent or Bearer tokens.
-- More operations like `post_json` or the generic `http`.
-These methods are thin wrappers around HTTParty.
-- New end-of-run report.
-- Tests, rubocop, vscode settings, travis, etc.

 **Breaking change**

-Sinew uses a new format for cached responses.
-Old Sinew 1 cache directories must be removed before running Sinew again.
-Sinew 2 might choke on Sinew 1 cache directores when reading `head/`.
-This is not tested or supported.
+Sinew 3 uses a new format for cached responses.
+Old Sinew 2 cache directories should be removed before running Sinew again.

 ## Quick Example